williamstalia/Portfolio-Project1/README.md

 ## Discription

 Jagua gallery is a JS applicatiion.
 I designed this project because I am passionate about my art, being a jagua artist. ["http://example.com"] Check out my blog about my project!
-It has tons onf more information and details about the project.
+It has tons of more information and details about the project.

 ## Installation